Brad-Hammond/Happy-Hounds/README.md

 - The gallery page has a total of 16 images on display.
 - The images are shown in sets of 4.
-- The background is a color gradient of the same color themse used throughout the webpage.
+- The background is a color gradient of the same color theme used throughout the webpage.
 - All images have accurate alt text.<br>

 ![Gallery Page](assets/readmeimages/Gallery-Page.jpg)

 ### Contact Page

-- The contact page has a form section which includes a name and email fields as well as a submit button.
+- The contact page has a form section which includes a name and email field as well as a submit button.
 - The page has an animated background which uses the same color theme as the rest of the website.<br>

 ![Contact Page](assets/readmeimages/Contact-Page.jpg)